jessehattabaugh/world/README.md

 Create a visually engaging, highly performant 2D ecosystem simulation running entirely in-browser.
 The simulator leverages the power of WebGPU shaders (WGSL) for parallelized lifeform interactions, Web Workers and OffscreenCanvas for distributed rendering, and Service Workers for state caching and persistence.
 Players can interactively manage the ecosystem, influencing evolution and ecological balance in a sandbox or scenario-driven environment.
 The project prioritizes maintainability, scalability, and correctness using Test-Driven Development (TDD) via Playwright.

+Our vision is to educate users on complex ecological concepts through interactive simulation, making principles of evolution, genetic adaptation, and ecosystem dynamics accessible to everyone.
+By visualizing these concepts in real-time, PixelBiome serves as both an educational tool and an engaging experience that demonstrates the capabilities of modern web technologies.

+## Features

+- 🧬 Real-time ecosystem simulation with genetic algorithms
+- 🌍 Interactive, tile-based world rendering with WebGPU
+- 📊 Data visualization dashboard with real-time statistics
+- 🧠 Neural networks for lifeform decision making
+- 🔄 Save/load ecosystem state with IndexedDB
+- 🎮 Multiple simulation modes and tools
+- 🖱️ Advanced camera controls (pan, zoom, rotate)
+- 🌓 Dark/light theme support with auto detection
+- 📱 Fully responsive design
+- 🔒 Enhanced security headers
+- ♿ Accessibility features including prefers-reduced-motion support

 ### Project Goals

 - **WebGPU Compute & Rendering**: Use WebGPU and WGSL shaders extensively for high-performance compute tasks such as lifeform logic, genetics, and interactions, as well as rendering ecosystem visuals.